-- After shutting off your pressure washer and turning off the water supply, make sure you squeeze the trigger to allow any pressurized water to escape before disconnecting the hose and other parts.
+- After shutting off your pressure washer and turning off the water supply, squeeze the trigger to allow any pressurized water to escape before disconnecting the hose and other parts.

 Pressure washing tips

 - Pressure washers use a lot of water.
-Make sure you have adequate drainage where you’re working or things will quickly get messy.
+Ensure you have adequate drainage where you’re working, or things will quickly get messy.

-- The most important aspect of cleaning safely is to use the right nozzle for the job.
+- The most important aspect of cleaning safely is to use the proper nozzle for the job.
 Choose wisely, as the wrong nozzle can damage wood and siding.